bamkfi/bamkfi-rewards-crawler/README.md

 # Bamk.fi Rewards Crawler

-Bamk.fi Rewards Crawler is the first implementation of the rewards indexer thats keeps track of BAMK rewards for each address by keeping track of synthetic dollar holdings per block.
+Bamk.fi Rewards Crawler is the first implementation of the rewards indexer thats keeps track of BAMK rewards for each address by keeping track of NUSD synthetic dollar holdings per block.

 ## Server Requirements

 - bitcoin-cli is running on port of your choice
 - ord is running on port of your choice
 - OPI - Following OPI Protocol's are running